-Interestingly, these numbers line up with the well known 80-20 rule (the Pareto Principle).
+Interestingly, these numbers line up with the well known 80-20 rule called the Pareto Principle.
 80% of just about anything, including content, is usually created by 20% or less of a group.

 Good luck with that.

-It’s time to get real and align the promise of Content Marketing with the realities of your business goals.
-For only those with proven methodologies and resources that are fluent and knowledgeable with story telling and how to turn content creation and distribution into business value are going to be able to deliver on the promise of Content Marketing.
+Only those with proven methodologies and resources that are fluent and knowledgeable with storytelling and how to turn content creation and distribution into business value are going to be able to deliver on the promise of Content Marketing.

 Time to share.